Joseph Simmons - the pioneering Victorian balloonist

-The death of a ballooning pioneer who crashed at Ulting.
+The death of a ballooning pioneer who crashed at Ulting in Essex.

-The ever present danger to the ballooning pioneers of the 19th century is graphically revealed by the sad case of the death of Joseph Simmons, aeronaut and civil engineer, who died in a ballooning accident at Ulting, near Maldon.
+The ever present danger to the ballooning pioneers of the 19th century is graphically revealed by the sad case of the death of Joseph Simmons, aeronaut and civil engineer, who died in a ballooning accident at Ulting, near Maldon in Essex.

 In August 1888, Simmons with two companions, Horace Field, a photographer from Brighton, and Henry Alexander Miers, an assistant at the Natural History Museum, took off from Olympia Exhibition in London.
 They intended crossing the English Channel and ultimately aimed to reach Vienna.
 The winds turned unfavourable and they followed the Great Eastern Railway line as far as Witham.
 Simmons then decided to abandon the attempt and land.